What to do if…

 Scope note

-This is first steps only—focused on staying safe, avoiding common mistakes, and getting you to the right urgent care.
-Follow-up and treatment decisions depend on what clinicians find.
+These are first steps only, focused on staying safe, avoiding common mistakes, and getting the right urgent assessment.
+Later decisions may need a clinician or specialist team.

 Important note